St Philip and St Jacob, Bristol

 • Description: church in Bristol, England, UK

-• Also known as: Central”, “Pip ‘n’ Jay”, “Pip’n’Jay”, “St Philip and Jacob, Bristol”, “St Philip And St Jacob Church”, and “St Philip and St Jacob with Emmanuel the Unity
+• Also known as: Central”, “Pip ‘n’ Jay”, “Pip’n’Jay”, “St Philip and Jacob, Bristol”, “St Philip and St Jacob Church”, and “St Philip and St Jacob with Emmanuel the Unity

-• Address: Tower Hill, Saint Philips, Bristol, BS2 0ET
+• Address: Tower Hill, St Philip’s, Bristol, BS2 0ET

 Places of Interest Nearby

-Highlights include Bristol Castle and Bristol Temple Meads Railway Station.
+Highlights include Bristol Castle and Temple Church.

 Archaeological site